FlavScents AInsights Entry for Citronellyl Formate (CAS: 105-85-1)

 3. Natural Occurrence & Formation

 Citronellyl formate is naturally found in various essential oils, including rose and geranium oils.
 It is formed through the esterification of citronellol, a common terpene alcohol, with formic acid.
-This compound is relevant to "natural fragrance" designations when derived from natural sources, aligning with consumer preferences for natural and sustainable ingredients.
+This compound is often used to enhance the "natural" designation in flavor and fragrance products due to its occurrence in natural sources.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs